jaym9000/Update/README.md

 # Update
-Updates on Github to my daily improvemets as I just started a new job in IT.
+Updates on Github on my daily learning